argoproj/argo-events/api/event-source.md

 EnableWorkflowIdentity determines if your project authenticates to GCP with WorkflowIdentity or CredentialsFile.
 If true, authentication is done with WorkflowIdentity.
-If false or omited, authentication is done with CredentialsFile.
+If false or omitted, authentication is done with CredentialsFile.

 </p>